 They don’t fare too well in hot climates and need regular grooming.
 They do have several health problems, so plan in advance for veterinary costs.
 They can do well in apartments, but they need a long, daily walk.

 If you’re ready for one big dog and a whole lot of love, the Saint Bernard might be the perfect dog for you.

 Adopt, Don’t Buy

 If you consider getting a Saint Bernard, please check rescues and adoption resources.
 Purebred animals are in shelters too.
-Try Pets Adviser’s adopt-a-pet page.
+Try Petful’s adopt-a-pet page.

 That said, finding a Saint Bernard through adoption resources may be difficult.
 You can also check with rescue groups and breeders.
 If you do choose to go to a breeder, make sure the breeder is reputable and doesn’t exhibit any of the puppy mill red flags.

 - Saint Bernard Club of America

 - Saint Bernard Club of Switzerland